SMS Leipzig (1875): Design

 After the Franco-Prussian War of 1870–1871, the newly formed Kaiserliche Marine (Imperial Navy) began an expansion program to strengthen the fleet.
 The naval command determined that modern steam corvettes were necessary for scouting purposes, as well as overseas cruising duties to protect German interests abroad.
 The two Leipzig-class corvettes were ordered as part of the fleet plan of 1873, which called for a total of twenty unarmored corvettes, twelve of which were already either in service or under construction.
 Leipzig was the first iron-hulled corvette of the German fleet; originally designed with a forecastle, the ship was completed with a flush deck instead.

 Leipzig was 87.5 m long overall, with a beam of 14 m and a draft of 6.2 m forward.
 She displaced 4626 t at full load.
 The ship's crew consisted of 39 officers and 386 enlisted men.
-She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by ten coal-fired fire-tube boilers, which gave her a top speed of 15.8 kn at 6050 PS.
+She was powered by a single marine steam engine that drove one 2-bladed screw propeller, with steam provided by six coal-fired fire-tube boilers, which gave her a top speed of 15.8 kn at 6050 PS.
 She had a cruising radius of 2330 nmi at a speed of 10 kn.
 Leipzig was equipped with a full ship rig to supplement her steam engines on long-distance cruises.

 Leipzig was armed with a battery of twelve 17 cm breech-loading guns, two of which were 25-caliber (cal.); the other ten were shorter 20-cal. weapons.
+The two longer guns were on the upper deck as chase guns, one forward and one aft, and the rest were placed on the broadside.
+The ship also carried a pair of 8.8 cm landing guns that could be taken ashore with a landing party.

+Modifications

-Two of the guns were in the bow as chase guns, with the rest on the broadside.
-Later in her career, she had four 37 mm Hotchkiss revolver cannon installed, along with four 35 cm torpedo tubes.
+In the early 1880s, she had four 37 mm Hotchkiss revolver cannon installed, along with four 35 cm torpedo tubes.
 These were all above-water launchers, with two in the bow and one on each side.
+By this time, another pair of 8.8 cm landing guns had been added to the ship's equipment.

+A more substantial reconstruction was effected in 1885 and 1886.
+This included replacing her original boilers with ten coal-burning Scotch marine boilers, which were divided into two boiler rooms.
+These were vented through a pair of fixed funnels.
+The copper sheathing of her hull was replaced, and additional watertight bulkheads were installed.
+The number of 3.7 cm guns was increased to six.